Heidemann-Consulting/Team-Intelligence-Platform/docs/tip-prd.md

 * **FR-SRCH-002:** Search by item name (partial/full) and full-text content.
 Filters for item type and creation date (after/before).
 * **FR-SRCH-003:** Results are filtered by team ownership or global visibility.
 * **FR-SRCH-004:** Results display item name, type, and a content snippet (if from FTS).
+* **FR-SRCH-005:** The search feature SHALL also provide semantic results using an embedding-based retrieval mechanism.
+Queries are embedded and compared against stored document vectors to surface relevant snippets.

 ### 4.7 Process Workflow Definition and Execution